Weltraumschaf/weltraumschaf.github.io/_posts/2010-04-09-Good-Thinking–Good-Products.md

 ---
 layout: post
-title: TODO
+title: Good Thinking – Good Products
 ---

-## Good Thinking – Good Products

 > The Toyota  Way has  two main  pillars: continuous  improvement and  respect for
 > people.
 Respect  is  necessary  to  work  with  people.
 By  “people”  we  mean